Year 3. October 28. Stories of Scholarship by Some of our Rockstars.

 While Dr. Essien welcomes this recognition as a testament to his own hard work, he also views it as a chance to lift up others in the DoM as well as raise the profile of the VA’s endeavors to make healthcare more equitable.

 “Now I have the opportunity to tell everyone about this and encourage them to apply as well, especially folks who typically have been underrepresented in medicine,” Dr. Essien said.
-“I’m just trying to bring everyone else along with me.”
+“I’m just hoping to bring everyone else along with me.”

 Folasade P. May, MD, PhD, MPhil

 Colorectal cancer causes the second-most cancer deaths in the U.S. Tools like the fecal immunochemical test (FIT) offer a relatively easy way to check for cancer while it’s still highly treatable, but abnormal results require timely colonoscopy.
 Dr. May’s earlier research with NEVHC suggested that many patients at FQHCs never proceed to this critical second step.
-That’s because FQHCs, while providing invaluable primary care to under-resourced communities, are not always equipped to help patients get to specialists.
+That’s because FQHCs, while providing invaluable primary care to underserved communities, are not always resourced to help patients get to specialists.

 The most important metric for the trial’s success will be the number of patients who complete colonoscopies within six months of an abnormal FIT result.
-The team wants to improve the rates from 18% to around 80%, the national goal for such screenings.
+The team wants to improve the rate from 18% to around 80%, the national goal for such completion rates.
 They’ll also evaluate the interactions between patients and providers — how often a provider is ordering a colonoscopy, for instance — as well as barriers at the insurance level that might prevent a patient from being able to get their colonoscopy done quickly.

 “This is a disease that we think is 90% preventable.
 There’s no reason that it should be the number two cancer killer in the United States.
 And we know that it’s increasing in young people and that rates are high in Black individuals,” she said.
-“I feel really drawn to this area of science and to discovery to figure out ways that we can get that information out there and make sure that people know that just by participating in these relatively simple tests, they can save their lives.
+“I feel really drawn to this area of science and to discovery to figure out ways that we can get that information out there and make sure that people know that by participating in these relatively simple tests, they can save their lives.
 They can save the lives of their loved ones.
 They can be around for generations to come.”

 Thanh Neville, MD Recognized in Human Atlas Art Project